-The extreme film where character “is” plot is The Muppets Christmas Carol. (this post contains spoilers.)
+The extreme film where the character “is” the plot is The Muppets Christmas Carol. (this post contains spoilers.)

 Scrooge is the plot.
 He is the guy who made things as they are, and he is the one that suffers the consequences.
-Only his actions can set things right at the end.
+Only his actions can set things right.

 The film, in a way, is about Scrooge, and so is the story.
 The other characters do not change, except perhaps in their attitude to him.
 Without Scrooge, there is no story.

 That’s not to say that he is the theme.
-The theme is greed verses charity, or the Christmas spirit, or the love of money verses the love of our fellow man.
+The theme is greed versus charity, or the Christmas spirit, or the love of money versus the love of our fellow man.

 No, it’s not just about Victorian England.
 Sam the Eagle accidentally tells the young Scrooge “Business, it is the American way”.
 Gonzo then whispers in Sam’s ear, and Sam corrects himself and says “it is the British way.”

 Scrooge is the sole master of his destiny.
 His story is our story.
-We are either watching to change our ways, or to hope that a “Scrooge” we know will change his.
+We are either watching to change our ways or in hope that a “Scrooge” we know will change his.